 For a destination like the French Alps where you have to share space with sun, heat, and nightly chill, you always want to stick with light layers.
 If you’re anything like me you’ll be layering on with every cloud and de-layering with every extra sun ray.
 All the live-long day.

 Based on my highly scientific research of going there and doing all the things, here are the tops you should bring when deciding what to pack for Chamonix in the summer.

 For the cold nights and high altitudes I encountered in Chamonix I only wore my fleece jacket.
-Not once did I pull out my packable down jacket—mostly because of the extra step to unroll and fluff it up.
 However, either one of these would have been sufficient.
 The nights are chilly but not wintery cold; all you really need is something warm but on the lighter end of the spectrum.